tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 ---
 layout: post
-title:  How the Go team (used to?) track what to include in release notes
+title:  How the Go team could track what to include in release notes
 date:   2021-03-13
 author: Paschalis Ts
 tags:   [golang, foss]